 Having a car with a full-service history can add value to your vehicle.
 Adopting the same approach to selling your home can have similar results.

-The introduction of Home Information Packs two years ago means that certain basic items of information have to be available before a property can be marketed.
+The introduction of Home Information Packs two years ago means that certain basic items of information have to be available before selling your property.
 However, homeowners should be aware that in increasingly tough market buyers (and their solicitors) are getting more and particular about the information that they receive about your property.

 Common problems while selling your home with missing information for the following items: